gabedsouza/FPS-Game/README.md

 # FPS-Game
 How to Download

-1.Pick which file you would like to download depending on your system(Windows, Mac)
+1. Pick which file you would like to download depending on your system(Windows, Mac)

 2. Download the file